TaylorJadin/jadin.me/content/post/2021/starting-obs-with-streamdeck/index.md

 Hey maybe you will find this useful if you:
 1. Use macOS
-2. Use OBS’s Virtual Camera feature to send the output of OBS to Discord, Zoom, etc.
+2. Use OBS’s Virtual Camera feature to send the output of OBS to Discord, Zoom, etc.[^1]
 3. Have a [Stream Deck](https://www.elgato.com/en/stream-deck)
 4. Are annoyed that you are constantly opening OBS and clicking the “Start Virtual Camera” button